-Research priority 11: Investigating the success of EU mediation initiatives and EU monitoring missions
+Research priority 13: Investigating the success of EU mediation initiatives and EU monitoring missions

-Regarding shorter-term political/diplomatic policy tools and CPP tasks, there is scope for more work on the EU's use of mediation and preventative diplomacy in the realm of CPP, which could encompass elections monitoring as well.
+Regarding shorter-term political/diplomatic policy tools and CPP tasks, 26 there is scope for more work on the EU's use of mediation and preventative diplomacy in the realm of CPP, which could encompass elections monitoring as well.
 The EU has produced a Concept on Strengthening EU Mediation and Dialogue Capacities, yet it could be argued that it is not clear enough to provide principles or adequate training to allow more preventative diplomacy, as DL3.2 notes.
-Studies of mediation in civil wars have shown that the credibility of the mediator is a critical factor in whether warring parties will accept such outside involvement (Greig and Regan 2008), and the EU still has limited experience, and therefore credibility, in this area.
+Studies of mediation in civil wars have shown that the credibility of the mediator is a critical factor in whether warring parties will accept such outside involvement (Greig and Regan 2008), and the EU still has limited experience, and therefore credibility, in this area.27

-Another short-term tool involves civilian monitoring of peace agreements and ceasefire agreements to prevent new outbreaks of previous conflicts; however, although the EU has conducted such operations (the Aceh Monitoring Mission and the EU Monitoring Mission in Georgia), and has participated in related border-monitoring activities in areas prone to conflict (EUBAM Rafah, EUBAM Libya, and EUBAM Moldova-Ukraine), the actual record of these operations reveals considerable limitations that are worthy of further exploration.
-Most intrastate wars in fact end by the surrender or destruction of one side or the other, often because it is difficult, if not impossible, for the parties themselves to make credible guarantees to each other regarding a settlement.
-Yet the EU still has very limited experience in extending such security guarantees.
-In fact, among the several missions noted above, only the Aceh Monitoring Mission can be considered a success in terms of fulfilling its (very limited) security mandate; the others involved shortfalls in terms of limited participation by EU member states exacerbated by difficulties on the ground because of local political factors and outside interference by powerful actors (such as Russia).
-Considering the high-risk nature of sending EU civilians into potential conflict zones, 25 the EU should conduct further investigations into the costs and benefits of such missions in general and the factors behind their prospects for success in particular.
+Another short-term tool involves civilian monitoring of peace agreements and ceasefire agreements to prevent new outbreaks of previous conflicts; however, although the EU has conducted such operations (the Aceh Monitoring Mission and the EU Monitoring Mission in Georgia), and has participated in related border-monitoring activities in areas prone to conflict (EUBAM Rafah, EUBAM Libya, and EUBAM Moldova-Ukraine), the actual record of these operations reveals considerable limitations that are worthy of further exploration.28 Most intrastate wars in fact end by the surrender or destruction of one side or the other, often because it is difficult,

-&lt;sup>21 Although the EU has not engaged in all of them, these tasks include (but are not limited to): support to the police; security sector reform; border management; counter-terrorism/piracy; support to the judiciary/penitentiary sector; mediation/confidence-building; support to the armed forces; monitoring; riot control; and disarmament, demobilisation and reintegration.
+26 Although the EU has not engaged in all of them, these tasks include (but are not limited to): support to the police; security sector reform; border management; counter-terrorism/piracy; support to the judiciary/penitentiary sector; mediation/confidence-building; support to the armed forces; monitoring; riot control; and disarmament, demobilisation and reintegration.
 See DL4.1.

-&lt;sup>22 Intrastate wars are in fact much less likely than interstate wars to end in a negotiated settlement; 55% of interstate wars that ended between 1940 and 1990 were resolved by bargaining, while only 20% of intrastate wars ended in the same manner (Walter, 1997).
+27 Intrastate wars are in fact much less likely than interstate wars to end in a negotiated settlement; 55% of interstate wars that ended between 1940 and 1990 were resolved by bargaining, while only 20% of intrastate wars ended in the same manner (Walter, 1997).

-&lt;sup>23 It must also be noted that one major study suggests that the effectiveness of foreign peacekeeping operations is enhanced when military forces play a greater role than police or civilian observers (Hultman, Kathman, and Shannon 2014).
+28 It must also be noted that one major study suggests that the effectiveness of foreign peacekeeping operations is enhanced when military forces play a greater role than police or civilian observers (Hultman, Kathman, and Shannon 2014).